knative/docs/docs/eventing/README.md

 ### Installation

-You can install Knative Eventing via [Quickstart plugin](https://knative.dev/docs/install/quickstart-install/#install-the-knative-quickstart-plugin), [YAML file](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/), or the [Knative Operator](https://knative.dev/docs/install/operator/knative-with-operators/).
+You can install Knative Eventing via the methods listed on the [installation page](https://knative.dev/docs/install/).